Article 11 of the European Convention on Human Rights

-Article 11 of the European Convention on Human Rights protects the right to freedom of assembly and association, including the right to form trade unions, subject to certain restrictions that are "in accordance with law" and "necessary in a democratic society".
+Article 11 of the European Convention on Human Rights (ECHR) protects the right to freedom of peaceful assembly and to freedom of association with others, including the right to form and join trade unions.
+It is regarded by the European Court of Human Rights (ECtHR) as a fundamental right and one of the foundations of a democratic society.
+The right is not absolute: Article 11(2) permits restrictions that are prescribed by law, pursue a legitimate aim, and are necessary in a democratic society.